unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/quick-start/readme.md

 A preconfigured base properties file is available in the Tile Generator utility.
 You only need to edit this file if you intend to save your Avro tiles to HBase.
 Otherwise, you can skip ahead to the [execution](#execution) of the tile generation job.

 **NOTE**: For a typical Aperture Tiles project, you will need to edit the additional properties files to define the types of fields in your source data.
-For more information on these properties, see the [Tile Generation](../generation/) topic.
+For more information on these properties, see the [Standard Tiling Jobs](../../how-to/standard-tiling/) topic.

 <h6 class="procedure">To edit the base properties file</h6>